 Glyphosate hurts bees

-I wish I were finished with the gloom and doom but I’m not.
+I wish we finished the gloom and doom.
+But we haven’t.
 Glyphosate has also been linked to the dwindling bee populations.

 In one study researchers found that glyphosate killed off the protective gut bacteria in bees, leaving them open to infection by opportunistic pathogens.